On the Type IIb solutions to mean curvature flow: introduction

 at time $t = 0$, where $c<\infty$ and $\delta>0$, then the solution to the normalized mean curvature flow (\ref{normalized_mcf}) with initial data $x_0$ converges as $s\to \infty$ to a self-expander.

 In contrast to Type III mean curvature flow, much less examples are known about the Type IIb mean curvature flow except non-flat translating solitons.
-In this paper we prove that the mean curvature flow for entire graphs satisfying certain conditions can be Type IIb.
-Our results lead us to getting the nontrivial examples for the Type IIb mean curvature flow.
+The following theorem lead us to get the nontrivial examples for the Type IIb mean curvature flow.
+Compare to the result by Ecker and Huisken that the mean curvature flow of entire graph which has the bounded gradient is Type III (Corollary 4.4 in \cite{EH}), we have the following theorem.